gimelbrantlab/Qllelic/README.md

 ``` r
 devtools::install_github("gimelbrantlab/Qllelic")
 ```
 Installation takes less than 1 minute.
-To install a sprevious versions: `devtools::install_github("gimelbrantlab/QCumber@v0.3.1")`, please take into account that it had different name and a different [repository](https://github.com/gimelbrantlab/QCumber).
+To install a sprevious versions: `devtools::install_github("gimelbrantlab/QCumber@v0.3.1")`, please take into account that it existed with different name and in a different [repository](https://github.com/gimelbrantlab/QCumber).

 ## Manual